yakshG/finding-keys/README.md

 Playable over LAN and Steam.

 ## About
-Built on a UE5.2 multiplayer course, independently extended with LAN and Steam networking along with Steam Sockets integration.
+Built on a UE5.2 multiplayer course, independently extended with LAN and Steam networking via a custom GameInstanceSubsystem with Steam Sockets integration.

 ## Multiplayer Architecture
 Session Management is handled by a standalone GameInstanceSubsystem written in C++.